4 Your Eyez Only: Commercial performance

-In the United States, 4 Your Eyez Only debuted at number one on the Billboard 200 with 492,000 album-equivalent units, of which 363,000 were pure album sales, becoming Cole's fourth number one album.
+In the United States, 4 Your Eyez Only was the final album of 2016 to hit number one on the Billboard 200, debuting at the top on the issue dating December 31, 2016, with 492,000 album-equivalent units, of which 363,000 were pure album sales, becoming Cole's fourth number one album.
 It had the third-largest weekly sales for an album in 2016, behind Views by Drake and Lemonade by Beyoncé.
 It was also the second-largest weekly streaming figure for an album in 2016, tallying 118,000 in SEA units (equaling 51.7 million streams of the album's songs) behind only Views.
 4 Your Eyez Only, Views and The Weeknd's Starboy were the first albums ever to move over 100,000 albums in a week with streaming alone.
 Cole joined DMX and Drake as one of only three rappers to have their first four studio albums reach number one on the Billboard 200.
 The album remained in the chart's top five for the next several weeks.
 On January 12, 2017, 4 Your Eyez Only was certified Gold by the Recording Industry Association of America (RIAA), and only three months later was certified Platinum on April 7, 2017.
 In Canada, the album debuted at number one, selling 31,000 copies.

-"Deja Vu" entered the US Billboard Hot 100 at number 7 without being released as a single at the time, becoming Cole's highest charting song.
+"Deja Vu" entered the US Billboard Hot 100 at number 7 without being released as a single at the time, becoming Cole's highest-charting song.
 All 10 songs from 4 Your Eyez Only debuted in the top 40 of the Hot 100, after only having four top 40 entries as a solo artist.
 Cole achieved twelve simultaneous Hot 100 entries in a single week.

 4 Your Eyez Only was ranked as the tenth most popular album of 2017 on the Billboard 200.